robgibbons/unchained/README.md

 Unchained
 =========

-Unchained extends and abstracts the underlying [Express](https://github.com/visionmedia/express) framework, encouraging a clear MVC structure for your [Node.js](https://github.com/joyent/node) projects.
+Unchained extends and abstracts the [Express](https://github.com/visionmedia/express) framework, providing a clear, modular MVC structure for your [Node.js](https://github.com/joyent/node) web projects.
 Unchained breaks your app into pieces, and maps it all together for you.
 Unchained aims to provide a lightweight layer of syntax sugar above Express, and should be fully compatible with most existing modules and middleware.

 ### How's it work?